How does ambient air temperature sensor work?

 Standard Height for Accuracy

 Outdoor installations: Install at a height of 1.2 to 1.5 meters above the ground.
-This is the average height of a person for measuring air.
+This is the average height of a person used to measure air.

 Indoor installations: Place them 1.5 to 2 meters above the floor.
 Keep them 10 to 20 cm away from walls.
 This helps stop heat transfer from surfaces.